Azure/ibex-dashboard/README.md

 ## Deploy To Azure

-To deploy to azure fork this repo (to be able to automatically create github deployment key). from you new repo run:
+1. Fork this repo (to be able to automatically create github deployment key)
+2. Clone & Deploy:

+from you new repo run:

 ```sh